 Are you a Sky customer wondering whether it’s worth paying for Sky Protect Plus?
-If you’re covering just your Sky box then maybe not, but cover for other devices makes it much better value.
+If you have several devices, then it can provide great value.
+And you could see even better when it comes to TV insurance.

 As I’m sure most of you are aware, companies only offer you insurance because it makes them money.
 That means the majority of customers spend money on a service they will never use.
 But some people do not like nasty surprises, so insurance gives you peace of mind.

 When I originally looked at Sky Protect a few years ago, I thought it was a tremendous waste of money.
 Why would you need it?
 If your equipment was to fail, all you needed to do was phone Sky and tell them that you couldn’t watch TV anymore.
 They would tell you that it would cost £60 to send an engineer out.
 You reply that you’re not willing to pay and want to cancel, and hey presto, they send an engineer out to fix the problem free of charge.
 After all, think about how much you pay a year for your subscription and consider whether they would want to lose that income.

 Or, you could visit eBay or a local ads page and pick up a 2nd hand box for around £30.
 Far cheaper than spending over £100 a year on insurance.